naubiomech/TeensyNanoExoCode/Python_GUI/README.md

 BLE (Bluetooth Low Energy) is the heart of this project which provides a connection from this API/GUI to the exoskeletons.
 Bleak, a python library is used to handle all BLE operations.
 To find out more about Bleak click [here](https://bleak.readthedocs.io/en/latest/).

 ## Operation of the GUI
-Please refer to our videos outlining getting started with and operating the GUI [here] (https://drive.google.com/drive/folders/1eBydW7si7EmyGxdDkagQktmnZ7M4nHI4?usp=drive_link)
+Please refer to our videos outlining getting started with and operating the GUI [here](https://drive.google.com/drive/folders/1eBydW7si7EmyGxdDkagQktmnZ7M4nHI4?usp=drive_link).

 Before attempting to operate make sure you have both Python and the necessary libraries installed in a known location (we recommend your Documents folder).